xvik/gradle-quality-plugin/src/doc/docs/index.md

     only console required for working with violations and makes it feel the same as java compiler errors.

 !!! note
-    Google's [error-prone](http://errorprone.info/) is not included because checkstyle and pmd covers all error-prone checks and quality plugin makes all tools behave the same way as error-prone, but without java compiler modifications and [environment specific setup](https://github.com/tbroyer/gradle-errorprone-plugin#requirements).
+    Google's [error-prone](http://errorprone.info/) is not included because checkstyle and pmd cover all error-prone checks and quality plugin makes all tools behave the same way as error-prone, but without java compiler modifications and [environment specific setup](https://github.com/tbroyer/gradle-errorprone-plugin#requirements).